aaronbieber/ssp/content/posts/2008-01-04-creative-commons-again.markdown

 [ccp]: http://www.danheller.com/blog/posts/creative-commons-and-photography.html

 After the jump, more of Dan's rantings followed by more of my rantings, hopefully to end with a meaningful conclusion...
-But no promises. ~~MORE~~
+But no promises. <!--more-->

 Dan Heller is a _prolific_ stock and travel photographer and a somewhat prolific writer as well.
 His experiences with the Creative Commons began in the software